-The next one in the list of My Top 6 Gay Lussac’s law examples in real life is tyre bursting.
-Well, it’s a quite common phenomenon on hot sunny days.
+Well, Tyre bursting is quite a common phenomenon on hot sunny days.
 I mean, even you could have gone through that.
-And for that, I am really sori.
-But, you may don’t know that a tyre blowout is a direct consequence of Gay Lussac Law.
+And for that, I am really sorry.

-The purpose of a fire extinguisher is to extinguish the fire.
+A fire extinguisher is a protective device that is primarily used to control or simply extinguish fires.
+In other words, the purpose of a fire extinguisher is to extinguish the fire.
 I mean, whenever you see an uncontrolled fire, use the fire extinguisher to control it.
-The operation of fire extinguishers is based on Gay Lussac Law.

 The main parts of a fire extinguisher are as follow.
 These are a tank, valve, nozzle, propellant, and, fire extinguishing agent.
 Well, the outer parts of a fire extinguisher are a tank, valve, and nozzle.
-A valve simply regulates the flow of fire extinguishing agent.
+A valve simply regulates the flow of the fire-extinguishing agent.

 Similarly, a nozzle allows us to direct the flow of a fire extinguishing agent.
 And finally, a tank or simply a cylinder that accommodates the fire extinguishing agent and propellant.

-The two main components of a fire extinguisher reside inside of a fire extinguisher.
+The two main components of a fire extinguisher reside inside the fire extinguisher.
 One of them is a fire extinguishing agent.
 Well, it can be a solid, liquid, or gas; simply depending on the basis of utilization.

 On the other hand, is a propellant.
 It is a substance whose main function is to exert pressure on the fire extinguishing agent, of course, when the lever is pressed.

-The next one in the list of my My Top 6 real-life Gay Lussac Law examples is working of aerosol spray.
+The next one on the list is the working of aerosol spray.
 Again, the working of aerosol spray is quite similar to that of a fire extinguisher.
 I mean, when you press the lever, the spray comes out.